-- Costs for materials for a class project that the student will keep - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities - Security deposits

-- Personal physical education and athletic equipment and apparel - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student accident insurance - Musical instrument rental and uniform maintenance, when uniforms are provided by the District - Personal apparel used in extracurricular activities that becomes the property of the student - Parking fees and student identification cards - Fees for lost, damaged, or overdue library books - Fees for driver training courses, if offered - Fees for optional courses offered for credit that requires use of facilities not available on District premises - Summer school for courses that are offered tuition-free during the regular school year - A fee not to exceed \$50 for costs of providing an educational program outside of regular school hours for a student who has lost credit because of absences and whose parent chooses the program in order for the student to meet the 90 percent attendance requirement.
+- Costs for materials for a class project that the student will keep - Membership dues in voluntary clubs or student organizations and admission fees to extracurricular activities - Security deposits - Personal physical education and athletic equipment and apparel - Voluntarily purchased pictures, publications, class rings, yearbooks, graduation announcements, etc. - Voluntarily purchased student accident insurance - Musical instrument rental and uniform maintenance, when uniforms are provided by the District - Personal apparel used in extracurricular activities that becomes the property of the student - Parking fees and student identification cards - Fees for lost, damaged, or overdue library books - Fees for lost, damaged, or overdue technology lending library items (laptop, iPad, hotspot, etc.) - Fees for driver training courses, if offered - Fees for optional courses offered for credit that requires use of facilities not available on District premises - Fees for Advanced Placement (AP) Exams - Summer school for courses that are offered tuition-free during the regular school year - A fee not to exceed \$50 for costs of providing an educational program outside of regular school hours for a student who has lost credit because of absences and whose parent chooses the program in order for the student to meet the 90 percent attendance requirement.
 The fee will be charged only if the parent or guardian signs a District-provided request form - In some cases, a fee for a course taken through the Texas Virtual School Network (TXVSN). - A cell phone fee if confiscated by a campus staff member - A \$25 fee will be charged for a returned check or insufficient funds - Amount for damage to District property as described under Vandalism.
-(See Student Code of Conduct). - Tuition and fees for Extended Learning program for participation in that program - .
-Houston Community College (HCC) may charge a course fee for dual credit classes and students are responsible for purchasing textbooks for courses.
+(See Student Code of Conduct). - Tuition and fees for Extended Learning program for participation in that program - Houston Community College (HCC) may charge a course fee for dual credit classes and students are responsible for purchasing textbooks for courses.